cvxgrp/qss/README.md

 - `reg`: boolean specifying whether to regularize KKT matrix.
 May fail on certain problem instances if set to `False`.
 - `use_iter_refinement`: boolean, only matters if `reg` is `True`.
 Helps mitigate some of the accuracy loss due to regularization.

+### Returns
+A list containing the following:
+- `objective`: the objective value attained by the solution found by `qss`.
+- `solution`: the solution vector.

 ### Separable functions
 The following separable functions are supported:
 - `"zero"`: `g(x) = 0`